ALGLIB

 ALGLIB is a cross-platform open source numerical analysis and data processing library.
-It can be used from several programming languages (C++, C#, VB.NET, Python, Delphi).
+It can be used from several programming languages (C++, C#, VB.NET, Python, Delphi, Java).

-ALGLIB started in 1999 and has a long history of steady development with roughly 1-3 releases per year.
-It is used by several open source projects, commercial libraries, and applications (e.g. TOL project, Math.NET Numerics, SpaceClaim).
+ALGLIB started in 1999 and has a long history of steady development with 3 releases per year.
+It is used by several open-source projects, commercial libraries, and applications (e.g. TOL project, Math.NET Numerics, SpaceClaim).

 Features

 Distinctive features of the library are: